Chelsea need titles to complete 'positive' season - Mendy

 However, Mendy went on to explain his difficulty with the absence of winter break in England and how it has helped his development to become one of the best goalkeepers in the Premier League this term.

-"During the winter when subconsciously you are used to this winter break, a time of rest, but this time you don't have it," he said.
+"During the winter when subconsciously you are used to this winter break, a time of rest, but this time you don't have it," he continued.

 "On the contrary, things even accelerate because you play every two days.